akamai/terraform-provider-akamai/docs/data-sources/appsec_hostname_coverage.md

 **Scopes**: Individual account

-Returns information about the hostnames associated with your account; the returned data includes the hostname's protections, activation status, and other summary information.
-This information is described in the [HostnameCoverage members](https://developer.akamai.com/api/cloud_security/application_security/v1.html#getfailoverhostnames) section of the Application Security API.
+Returns information about the hostnames associated with your account.
+The returned data includes the hostname's protections, activation status, and other summary information.

 **Related API Endpoint**: [/appsec/v1/hostname-coverage](https://techdocs.akamai.com/application-security/reference/get-hostname-coverage)